 Why it matters: Users ask for help whenever they are stuck in a certain part of your product.
 It is important for help – online or offline – to be additional and allow the user to resume work where they left off.

 Why it matters: This isn’t a fixed rule – and sometimes, for specific cases, more than three primary colors can be used.
-Keep in mind, however, that combining three colors is already difficult, so for most cases more than that should be avoided.
+However, keep in mind that combining three colors is already difficult, so for most cases, more than that should be avoided.

-How to test it: Make sure that the colour palette you used when designing the product has no more than three primary colors.
+How to test it: Make sure that the color palette you used when designing the product has no more than three primary colors.

 Why it matters: Having a product that is accessible is not a plus – it’s a must.
-For people with visual disabilities, such as color blindness, relying solely on color to convey hierarchy, content or functionality means they will not be able to use your product and will be an excluded demographic.
+People with visual disabilities, such as color blindness rely solely on color to convey hierarchy, content, or functionality.
+This means they will not be able to use your product and will be an excluded demographic.

 How to test it: colorfilter.wickline.org will let you put a color filter on top of your webpage and test it for different kinds of color blindnesses.
 You can also screen-capture your product and convert that to grayscale on an image editor and see if you can tell colors apart easily.

 7. Visual hierarchy directs the user to the required action

 Why it matters: Users rely on the product’s hierarchy and clues to know what to do and where to go – it is essential to understand this and properly guide them using that hierarchy.

 How to test it: Understand how the flows inside your product work and whether its key actions are being incentivized by visual hierarchy.